 “I thought they'd a wery strong flavour o' warm flat irons.”
 It really does.

-I throgoughly enjoyed my little trip to Bath.
-If I were to go in a day, I would say the Fashion Museum, Herschel Museum and then a meal in the Pump Room - but, that’s just my choice.
+I thoroughly enjoyed my little trip to Bath.
+If I were to go in a day, I would suggest visiting the Fashion Museum, Herschel Museum and then a meal in the Pump Room - but, that’s just my choice.